chaosparrot/marithime_talon/README.md

-    X Correction multiple words: Correction to where - Cluck through elements X Correction where - If same value, cycle through options like exact match phonetic self repair X Correction multiple words with pop remove: Correction to where - pop once, cluck to see what it corrects X - Correct cycling when initial is different?
-    X Remove event desyncs
+    X Correction multiple words: Correction to where - Cluck through elements X Correction where - If same value, cycle through options like exact match phonetic self repair X Correction multiple words with pop remove: Correction to where - pop once, cluck to see what it corrects X Remove event desyncs
+  - Correct cycling when initial is different?

 [ ] - Improve outside events and extend events with selection
 While making the state machine, I found out that while a lot of fix events ARE covered by the flows, doing manual selections with 'press shift left ten times' is not, neither is extending the select, because it doesn't follow the select flow.
 While I think this workflow won't be done often, for completeness sake it should be added to ensure the InputFixer can properly track what changes were made for automatic fixes later.

-[ ] - Self repair repetition bug(?)
-When doing a repetition through self repairs, only the initial cycle do we get the initial fix ( we -> were -> we ).
-After that, it only detects the phonetic words relating to the change 'were'.
-I am unsure if this is something that needs to be fixed, or if it is enough to have this initial fix only happen once.

 #### Programs